JOHN A. GOWAN

 decay is probably commonplace inside black holes, in

-solving the problem of the infinite compression of matter.
-In
+light, solving the problem of the infinite compression of

-any case, we see the complete conversion of matter to light
+matter.
+In any case, we see the complete conversion of

-via Hawking's "quantum radiance".
-It thus becomes evident that
+matter to light via Hawking's "quantum radiance".
+It thus

-the real purpose of gravity's single-minded insistence upon
+becomes evident that the real purpose of gravity's

 It is to be noted that although in our frame of reference (as "outside" observers) the evaporation of a black hole is very slow, nevertheless, within the black hole's reference frame, because its "clock" is stopped, the evaporation takes place essentially instantaneously - that is, explosively, irrespective of the hole's size.
 (This relativistic phenomenon is related (it is the opposite perspective) to that in which a (theoretical) observer inside the black hole sees the entire history of the "outside" universe in the instant before he is converted to photons - or otherwise destroyed - by the singularity.)
 The temporal parameter of the universe is significant only for those whose "clock" is actually running.
 This understanding confirms the symmetry-conserving role of gravitation, the black hole, and Hawking's "quantum radiance".